sravanthihub/Devops_git_Qs/README.md

 # Devops_git_Qs
-This is a place holder for GIT Interview questions.:
+This is a place holder for GIT Interview questions:we created aproduction branch.